 How do you make your resume achievements stand out?

 Although writing the resume achievements section is not the most difficult part, the simplest way to do it is to follow the cause-effect relationship underscored by the STAR formula.

 - Value your were you able to add

 Therefore, instead of merely stating that you were:

 you can write that you:

 Led a team of 10 to generate sales of USD 3M on a yearly basis

 Quantifying Resume Accomplishments

-Accomplishments are more than an exaggerated description of your skills and experience.
+Accomplishments are more than an exaggerated version of your skills.
 They are solid proof of your past performances.

-"increased sales by 30% in 2 months"
+"increased sales by 40% in 2 months"

 is much stronger than